Comment on "Dr. Bertlmann's Socks in a Quaternionic World of Ambidextral Reality": Appendix

+This idea goes back a long way.
+It is for instance mentioned in Jaynes (1999) \cite{jaynes}.
+In his paper, presented at the MaxEnt conference the preceding year, Jaynes had argued that Bell did not understand conditional probability.
+The paper was discussed by Steve Gull, who disagreed, and had posed the problem: ``Write a program which is to run on two PC's which mimics the QM predictions for the EPR setup.
+There must be no communication between the computers after the time of program load''.
+He then presented a ``Sketch proof of impossibility'' using Fourier theory, no Bell inequalities at all.
+Jaynes was dumbfounded and predicted that it would take 30 years to understand Gull's new result, just as it had taken 20 years to understand Bell's.
+Gull's overhead transparencies are reproduced \cite{gull} on his home page.
+Gill and Karakozak (2020) \cite{GillKarakozak} have worked out the proof in full detail.

+But why should those two functions be the same, for each trial?
+Maybe the parameters of the underlying physics drifts, and even occasionally jumps.
+Experimenters know there is an enormous stability problem in these experiments.
+The LHV model for the $n$th trial should be allowed to depend on all previous inputs and outputs of all previous trials, as well as depending on time, $n$.
+The only thing that is forbidden, is that Alice's $n$th output depends on Bob's $n$th input, and vice versa.

-Focussed on the impossibility of a classical networked computer simulation of a rigorous CHSH type experiment, Gill (2003a, 2003b) \cite{Gill2003a, Gill2003b} produced several martingale based inequalities on a variant of the CHSH statistic.
-He noticed that if the denominators of the four numerators in the four sample correlations were replaced by their expectation values (when settings are chosen completely at random) $N/4$, and then the whole statistic is multiplied by $N/4$, then it equals a sum over the $N$ trials of a quantity which, under local realism, and assuming the complete randomness of the \emph{setting} choices only, has expectation value less than $3/4$.
-So subtract off $(3/4) N$ and one has, under local realism, a supermartingale.
-The conditional independence of increments of the process (the time variable being $N$), conditional on the past, are negative.
-Moreover the increments of the process are bounded, so powerful martingale inequalities give easy exponential inequalities on the probabilities of large deviations upwards.
+Focussed on classical networked computer simulations of stringent CHSH type experiments, Gill (2003) \cite{Gill2003} produced a martingale inequality using a variant of the CHSH statistic.
+He considered the case that settings are chosen completely at random.
+He noticed that if the denominators of the four fractions defining the four sample correlations are replaced by their expectation values $N/4$ and the whole statistic is multiplied by $N/4$, it then equals a sum over the $N$ trials of a quantity which, under local realism, and assuming the complete randomness of the \emph{setting} choices only, has conditional expectation (given the past) less than $3/4$.
+Subtract off $(3/4)N$ and one has, under local realism, a supermartingale in the time variable $N$.
+The conditional expectation of increments of the process, conditional on the past, are negative.
+The increments of the process are bounded, and martingale theory supplies powerful exponential inequalities on the probabilities of large deviations upwards.